 (iv) post; and/or

-1.4 For details on how to ask to be removed from our mailing list(s), please refer to section 4 of this Policy.
+1.4 For details on how to ask to be removed from our mailing list, please refer to clause 4 of this policy.

-1.5 We may store and process your information on our own information technology systems or on systems owned by third parties that may store and process your information on our behalf.
+1.5 We may store and process your information on our own information technology systems or we may pass your information to third parties who will store and process on our behalf.

-2.1 We may give information about you to the following companies and organisations who may use it for the same purposes as set out in section 1 above:
+2.1 We may give information about you to the following companies and organisations for the following purposes:

-(c) to agents who (on our behalf) profile your data so that we may tailor the goods/services we offer to your specific needs;
+(c) to agents who (on our behalf) analyse your data so that we may tailor the goods/services we offer to your needs;

-(d) to anyone to whom we transfer our rights and duties under our agreement with you; and/or
+(d) to anyone to whom we transfer our rights and duties under our agreement with you as a result of a change of ownership; and/or

-(e) if we have a duty pursuant to the law to do so or if the law allows us to do so.
+(e) if we have a duty pursuant to the law to do so.

-2.2 We refer above to the fact that we may carry out credit reference agency searches to obtain information about you.
-These agencies record those searches.
-In addition to the purposes listed above, we may also share information about you and the conduct of your account with credit reference agencies, other lenders and relevant third parties including our legal advisors and debt recovery agencies.
+2.3 We may also share information about you and the conduct of your account with credit reference agencies, other lenders and relevant third parties including our legal advisors and debt recovery agencies.

-3.1 In order to protect our customers and us from fraud and theft, we may pass on information that we obtain from making identity checks and other information in our customer records, including how you conduct your account, to other companies within our group and to financial and other organisations involved in fraud prevention and detection, to use in the same way.
-Without limitation to the foregoing, we may disclose any information and data relating to you to the police or any regulatory or government authority in response to any request including requests in connection with the investigation of any suspected illegal activities.
+3.1 In order to protect our customers and us from fraud and theft, we may pass on information that we obtain as a result of carrying out identity checks and other information in our customer records, including how you conduct your account, to other companies within our group and to organisations involved in fraud prevention and detection, to use in the same way.
+We may also disclose information and data relating to you to the police or any regulatory or government authority in response to any request to which we are legally required to comply including requests in connection with the investigation of any suspected illegal activities.

-4 How can I get my name removed from the Card Factory mailing list(s)?
+4. How can I get my name removed from the Card Factory mailing list?